Skip to content

 </table>

 The <table>’s grid focusgroup definition automatically establishes each of its descendant <tr>s as focusgroup rows (the parser-generated <tbody> is accounted for) and <td>s as focusgroup cells.
-Each focusgroup cell is a scope root for one focusgroup item per cell, and the cell and its shadow-inclusive descendants are all focusgroup candidates.
+All cells have tabindex="0" to make them focusable and thus eligible to be focusgroup items.
+The focusgroup manages which cell is actually reachable via sequential navigation while allowing arrow key navigation between all cells.
 Among all focusgroup cells, the left/right arrow keys navigate between cells in the table, and up/down arrow keys will compute the new target based on the DOM position of the current focusgroup candidate cell in relation to the focusgroup candidate row.

 Manual grids: row and cell connections